Notes From the Road.

 A sample podcast.
 Immigration has many stories.
 Episode 41. is one of being recruited by Tech and founding a leading edge Tech company.

 As I am having conversations, real one on one conversations, with ordinary, and sometimes extraordinary, people from around the country about their thoughts, not mine, I realize that my project is taking on a life of its own.
 Actually it is the lives of all the people who take the time to talk to me.

-I have been asked frequently, what is this going to be.
-I think it is safe to say it will be a documentary, perhaps not like you have seen before.
 A collection of conversations, listening to what people have to say, about what they are doing, about their community, about their interests, about their roots, and sometimes it gets a little personal as they reveal themselves.